 Solo Travel in China

-China is a wonderful destination for solo travel.
-I’ve solo travelled on all of my trips to China, and always end up having an amazing time.
+63 – China is wonderful for solo travel: I’ve solo travelled on all of my trips to China, and always end up having an amazing time.

 If you stay in hostels, it’s very easy to make new friends in China.
 Hostels typically have a mix of domestic and foreign backpackers – all who are eager to socialize and visit sights.